cloudfoundry-incubator/kubernetes-guidelines/DETAILED.md

 #### Access from outside

-If the component has to be accessed externally, it writes a K8s Ingress resource or a set of Istio VirtualService + Gateway resourcesprovides ingress with free form annotations and the ability to provide a load balancer
+If the component has to be accessed externally, it writes a K8s Ingress resource or a set of Istio VirtualService + Gateway resourcesproviders ingress with free form annotations and the ability to provide a load balancer

 Improves: